-The mathematical sequence from the 12th century by Leonardo Pisano called the Fibonacci Sequence is a numerical sequence in which each subsequent number is determined by the sum of the two previous numbers, that is: 1, 2, 3, 5, 8, 13, 21… Each interval becomes larger as the numbers increase.
+Invented as early as the 12th century by Leondardo Pisano, the Fibonacci Sequence is an infinite mathematical sequence in which each number is formed by the sum of the two previous numbers:

 Thus, the intervals between the numbers become larger and larger as the numbers themselves become bigger.

 The Fibonacci sequence is sometimes also called the golden section or golden spiral, but that's not completely right, since it differs from this by the alternating deviation of the quotients.